kyma-project/website/content/blog-posts/2021-12-03-release-notes-2.0/index.md

 ### Switch from Minikube to k3d

-With Kyma 2.0, we have switched the local Kubernetes tool from Minikube to k3d, which allows for a faster and more lightweight installation.
+With Kyma 2.0, we switched the local Kubernetes tool from Minikube to k3d, which allows for a faster and more lightweight installation.
 The steps needed to set up a local and remote cluster are now the same.

 ### Revamped way of installation